Home > Experiences How To Have An Out-of-Body Experience

 How To Have An Out-of-Body Experience

-Robert Monroe (1915-1995) was a distinguished radio broadcasting executive and pioneer in consciousness studies who founded The Monroe Institute (www.monroeinstitute.org), a worldwide organization dedicated to expanding human potential.
+Robert Monroe was a distinguished radio broadcasting executive and pioneer in consciousness studies who founded The Monroe Institute (www.monroeinstitute.org), a worldwide organization dedicated to expanding human potential.
 His classic Journeys Out of the Body introduced the term “out-of-body experience” (OBE) and involves inducing mental states beyond space, time, and even death.

 Robert Monroe

 Monroe became famous for discovering how specific sounds have the ability to produce out-of-body states and positive enhancements to consciousness including sleep, relaxation and expanded awareness.
 Monroe developed the Hemi-Sync Method, an audio technology where specific sounds are able to coax the brain into various beneficial states.
 In 1958, while Monroe was experimenting with ways to enhance learning while in a sleep state, he experienced sleep paralysis and bodily vibrations followed by seeing a bright light.
-Then after several weeks of experimenting he induced his first out-of-body experience.
+Then after several weeks of experimenting he induced his first OBE.
 Monroe is also the author of two more classics: Far Journeys and Ultimate Journey.

-Robert Monroe’s Method by Dr. Susan Blackmore
+3. Robert Monroe’s OBE Method

-The following is an excerpt from Dr. Susan Blackmore (www.susanblackmore.uk) in her book, Beyond the Body: An Investigation of Out-of-the-Body Experiences (1992) where she describes Robert Monroe’s method of inducing an out-of-body experience.
+The following is an excerpt from Dr. Susan Blackmore (www.susanblackmore.uk) in her book, Beyond the Body: An Investigation of Out-of-the-Body Experiences (1992) where she describes Robert Monroe’s method of inducing an OBE.
 Dr. Blackmore is one of the few NDE researchers who has actually experienced an OBE.
 Although she is a skeptic of claims suggesting NDEs are evidence supporting the Afterlife Hypothesis, she is a recognized authority in both NDEs and OBEs.
 In the Nov-Dec 1984 of the Parapsychology Review, Marilyn Schlitz of the Institute of Noetic Sciences, had the following to say about Dr. Blackmore’s book:

 “I applaud the phenomenological approach which underlies Blackmore’s approach to the OBE.
 Perhaps the most important contribution put forth in Blackmore’s book is the psychological model found in Chapter 22 … an important source for anyone with an interest in psi research … an enjoyable experience and is highly recommended reading.”